sh20022002/agile-final-project/README.md

 # agile-final-project
-ibm devops course training on agile methodology with zenhub
+ibm devops course training on agile methodology with zenhub and github course